-Job Title: Raa Atoll Project Manager
+Role: Raa Atoll Project Manager

-- What inspired you to pursue a career in marine conservation?
+1. What inspired you to pursue a career in marine conservation?

-As a student, I studied geosciences and biology but it was field courses in marine biology in Australia and Panama that made me realize that marine conservation was what I wanted to pursue.
-Even after a full day in Panama hunting invasive lionfish and doing dissection and stomach content analysis of the fish we caught, I was completely happy and realized that is what I wanted to continue doing.
+As a student, I studied geosciences and biology.
+It was field courses in marine biology in Australia and Panama that made me realize that marine conservation was what I wanted to pursue.
+Even after a full day in Panama hunting invasive lionfish and doing dissection and stomach content analysis of the fish we caught!
+I was completely happy and realized that is what I wanted to continue doing.

-- What steps did you take/are you taking to achieve your career goals?
+2. What steps did you take or are you currently taking to achieve your career goals?

-I then spent time working as a staff member on projects with Barefoot Conservation and GVI, which gave me my first experience doing community development and outreach work in conjunction with conservation, all of which are new skills that have helped me progress from one position to the other, to where I am now.
-Each field course, internship, and work experience I completed taught me something new and helped lead me on to the next step of my career, so I always recommend that aspiring marine biologists get as diverse a set of experiences as possible.
+I then spent time working as a staff member on projects with Barefoot Conservation and GVI.
+This gave me my first experience doing community development and outreach work in conjunction with conservation.
+All of which are new skills that have helped me progress from one position to the other, to where I am now.
+Each field course, internship, and work experience I completed taught me something new and helped lead me on to the next step of my career.
+So, I always recommend that aspiring marine biologists get as diverse a set of experiences as possible.

-- How did you land your current job/position?
+3. How did you obtain your current position?

 I actually first found my current job advertised online with WiseOceans!
 I took a chance and applied, completed the interview process, and was lucky enough to be offered a position.

-- Which part of your job do you enjoy the most?
+4. Which part of your job do you enjoy the most?

-- Are there aspects of your position which make you feel that you are really ‘making a difference’?
+5. Are there aspects of your position which make you feel that you are really ‘making a difference’?

-The most exciting part of the program I ran in my first year with the Manta Trust was when one of my students, a young lady who had never previously been snorkelling, told me that after her first snorkelling experience during the program she was inspired and plans to study to become a marine biologist.
-Watching her passion for the marine environment grow through our classroom sessions and seeing her gain confidence in water during several snorkelling sessions, made me excited to have inspired this student and her classmates to become the guardians of their own marine environment!
+The most exciting part of the program I ran in my first year with the Manta Trust was with one of my students, a young lady who had never previously been snorkelling.
+She told me that after her first snorkelling experience during the program she was inspired and plans to study to become a marine biologist.
+I saw her passion for the marine environment grow through our classroom sessions and her gain confidence in water during several snorkelling sessions.
+I was so excited to have inspired this student and her classmates to become the guardians of their own marine environment!

-- What do you know now that you wish you knew when you were starting out?
+6. What do you know now that you wish you knew when you were starting out?

 You will apply to a lot of jobs before you hear back from many – but you will eventually get a job and it will be the right one.
 Don’t stop filling in the applications, as it will pay off in the end.

-- Are there any skills you never thought you would need but did?
+7. Are there any skills you never thought you would need but did?

 Good physical fitness.
-Doing fieldwork can be really tough, whether you’re spending all night walking up and down the beach doing surveys for nesting sea turtles in the heat and humidity or spending hours swimming and freediving in the sea.
+Doing fieldwork can be really tough!
+Whether you’re spending all night walking up and down the beach doing surveys for nesting sea turtles in the heat and humidity or spending hours swimming and freediving in the sea.

-- What advice would you give to budding marine conservationists?
+8. What advice would you give to budding marine conservationists?

-Get as much diverse experience as you can – even if it’s not gained in the marine environment, many skills are transferrable, such as good communication and presentation skills.
+Get as much diverse experience as you can – even if it’s not gained in the marine environment.
+Many skills are transferrable, such as good communication and presentation skills.
 If you want to do fieldwork, improve your abilities in the water, practice marine life identifications, and learn as many different field techniques as possible.
 If you want to do a job that requires SCUBA diving, many places will require certification to at least Divemaster level, even if you won’t be actively working as a divemaster.

-- What is your favourite marine creature and why?
+9. What is your favourite marine creature and why?

 That’s a no brainer – manta rays of course!
 Mantas have the largest brain to body size ratio of any fish and you can really see their intelligence and curiosity when you’re in the water with them.
 Each manta has a different personality, with so many friendly and inquisitive individuals around.
 They’re such graceful creatures and beautiful to watch cleaning, feeding, and courting.

-- What is your most unforgettable moment in the sea?
+10. What is your most unforgettable moment in the sea?

 I’ve been fortunate to have a lot of incredible experiences in the ocean but one that stands out for me is the first time I saw manta ray mass feeding.
 After two years working with the Manta Trust in the Maldives and having recently relocated to Raa Atoll, I was treated to the most amazing encounter!
 We found about 15 mantas surface feeding and were already having a great time in the water with these friendly individuals, trying to capture all of their IDs.
-After drifting with the current to the end of the reef, my colleague shouted at me to come join her and more than 50 mantas appeared out of the depths of the blue water, engaging in the rare Cyclone feeding behaviour.
+After drifting with the current to the end of the reef, my colleague shouted at me to come join her.
+More than 50 mantas appeared out of the depths of the blue water, engaging in the rare Cyclone feeding behaviour.